centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 an output can have a *failover* that will start when the output is in an error state in order to ensure data retention.

-An important distinction should be make between a standalone Centreon Broker and a Centreon Broker installed as a Centreon Engine module.
+An important distinction should be made between a standalone Centreon Broker and a Centreon Broker installed as a Centreon Engine module.
 Both have the same capabilities and support the same inputs and outputs.
 The difference is that the Centreon Broker configured as a module is